 Payments of Interest and Additional Amounts.
-If you are a U.S. Holder, the gross amount of payments of "qualified stated interest" (as defined below und "Original Issue Discount") on a debt security and Additional Amounts, if any (i.e., without reduction for Indonesian withholding taxes, determined utilizing the appropriate Indonesian withholding tax rate applicable to you), but excluding any pre-issuance accrued interest, will be taxable to you as ordinate interest income at the time that you receive or accrue such amounts in accordance with your regular method of tax accounting.
-If payments of this kind a made with respect to a debt security denominated in a single currency other than the U.S. dollar (a "Foreign Currency Debt Security") and you use the cash method of accounting, the amount of interest income realized will be the U.S. dollar value of the foreign currency payment based on the exchange rate.

-in effect on the date of receipt regardless of whether the payment in fact is converted into U.S. dollars.
-If you are an accrual method holder, you will accruinterest income on the debt security in the relevant foreign currency and translate the amount accrued into U.S. dollars based on the average exchange rain effect during the interest accrual period (or portion thereof within your taxable year), or, at your election, at the spot rate of exchange on the last day of the accrual period (or the last day of the taxable year within such accrual period if the accrual period spans more than one taxable year), or at the spot rate of exchange on the date of receipt, if this date is within five business days of the last day of the accrual period.
-If you make this election, you must apply consistently to all debt instruments from year to year and cannot change the election without the consent of the Internal Revenue Service (the "IRS"). you are an accrual method holder, you will recognize foreign currency gain or loss, as the case may be, on the receipt of an interest payment made with respect to a Foreign Currency Debt Security if the exchange rate in effect on the date the payment is received differs from the rate applicable a previous accrual of that interest income.
+If you are a U.S. Holder, the gross amount of payments of "qualified stated interest" (as defined below und "Original Issue Discount") on a debt security and Additional Amounts, if any (i.e., without reduction for Indonesian withholding taxes, determined utilizing the appropriate Indonesian withholding tax rate applicable to you), but excluding any pre-issuance accrued interest, will be taxable to you as ordinary interest income at the time that you receive or accrue such amounts in accordance with your regular method of tax accounting.
+If payments of this kind a made with respect to a debt security denominated in a single currency other than the U.S. dollar (a "Foreign Currency Debt Security") and you use the cash method of accounting, the amount of interest income realized will be the U.S. dollar value of the foreign currency payment based on the exchange rate in effect on the date of receipt regardless of whether the payment in fact is converted into U.S. dollars.
+If you are an accrual method holder, you will accruint interest income on the debt security in the relevant foreign currency and translate the amount accrued into U.S. dollars based on the average exchange rating in effect during the interest accrual period (or portion thereof within your taxable year), or, at your election, at the spot rate of exchange on the last day of the taxable year within such accrual period if the accrual period.
+If you make this election, you must apply consistently to all debt instruments from year to year and cannot change the election without the consent of the Internal Revenue Service (the "IRS"), you are an accrual method holder, you will recognize foreign currency gain or loss, as the case may be, on the receipt of an interest payment made with respect to a Foreign Currency Debt Security if the exchange rate in effect on the date the payment is received differs from the rate applicable a previous accrual of that interest income.
 Amounts attributable to pre-issuance accrued interest will generally not be includable in income, except to the extent of foreign currency gain or loss attributable to any changes in exchange rates during the period between the date you acquired the debt security at the first Interest Payment Date.
 This foreign currency gain or loss will be treated as ordinary income or loss but generally will not be treated as adjustment to interest income received on the debt security.

-Indonesian withholding taxes paid at the appropriate rate applicable to you will be treated as foreign income taxes eligible for credit against your U. federal income tax liability, subject to generally applicable limitations and conditions, or, at your election, for deduction in computing your taxable income (provided that you elect to deduct, rather than credit, all foreign income taxes paid or accrued for the relevant taxable year).
+Indonesian withholding taxes paid at the appropriate rate applicable to you will be treated as foreign income taxes eligible for credit against your U.s. federal income tax liability, subject to generally applicable limitations and conditions, or, at your election, for deduction in computing your taxable income (provided that you elect to deduct, rather than credit, all foreign income taxes paid or accrued for the relevant taxable year).
 Interest and Addition Amounts will constitute income from sources without the United States for U.S. foreign tax credit purposes.
 The calculation of foreign tax credits and, you elect to deduct foreign taxes, the availability of deductions, involves the application of rules that depend on your particular circumstances.
 You shou consult their own tax advisors regarding the availability of foreign tax credits and the treatment of Additional Amounts.